Ying Zhang

 News

-Dorothy Ahn and I will present on kind-denoting demonstratives at LingDem, a special session of SuB 2025 abstract
+📰Dorothy Ahn and I presented on kind-denoting demonstratives at LingDem, a special session of SuB 2025 [abstract] [proceedings draft]

 Research